United States intervention in Chile: Allende presidency

 Salvador Allende ran again in the 1970 presidential election, winning a narrow victory plurality vote (near 37%).
-United States president Richard Nixon feared that Chile could become "another Cuba" and the US cut off most of its foreign aid to Chile.
-The US government believed that Allende would become closer to socialist countries, such as Cuba and the Soviet Union.
-They feared that Allende would push Chile into socialism, and therefore lose all of the US investments made in Chile.
+U.S. president Richard Nixon feared that Chile could become "another Cuba" and cut off most foreign aid to Chile.
+The U.S. government believed that Allende would become closer to socialist countries such as Cuba and the Soviet Union.
+They feared that Allende would push Chile into socialism, resulting in the loss of all the U.S. investments made in Chile.

-On 15 September 1970; before Allende took office, Richard Nixon gave the order to overthrow Allende.
-According to a declassified document from the NSA, the handwritten notes from Richard Helms (CIA director at the time) state: "1 in 10 chance perhaps, but save Chile!; worth spending; not concerned; no involvement of embassy; $10,000,000 available, more if necessary; full-time job--best men we have; game plan; make the economy scream; 48 hours for plan of action."
+On 15 September 1970, before Allende took office, Richard Nixon gave the order to overthrow him.
+According to a declassified document from the NSA, the handwritten notes from Richard Helms (CIA director at the time) state: "1 in 10 chance perhaps, but save Chile!; worth spending; not concerned; no involvement of embassy; $10,000,000 available, more if necessary; full-time job—best men we have; game plan; make the economy scream; 48 hours for plan of action."
 These notes came from a meeting Helms had with President Nixon, indicating the administration's willingness to stage a coup in Chile and the extent to which Nixon was willing to go to do so.
 On 5 November 1970, Henry Kissinger advised President Nixon against peaceful coexistence with the Allende administration and instead advocated one of two positions.
-The U.S. government had two approaches to fighting Marxism as represented by Allende.
-"Track I" was a State Department initiative designed to thwart Allende by subverting Chilean elected officials within the bounds of the Chilean constitution and excluded the CIA.
+"Track I" was a State Department initiative designed to thwart Allende by subverting Chilean elected officials within the bounds of the Chilean constitution, excluding CIA involvement.
 Track I expanded to encompass some policies whose ultimate goal was to create the conditions that would encourage a coup.
-"Track II" was a CIA operation overseen by Henry Kissinger and CIA's director of covert operations, Thomas Karamessines.
-"Track II" excluded the State Department and Department of Defense.
-The goal of Track II was to find and support Chilean military officers that would support a coup.
+"Track II" was a CIA operation overseen by Henry Kissinger and Thomas Karamessines, the CIA's director of covert operations.
+Track II excluded the State Department and Department of Defense.
+The goal of Track II was to find and support Chilean military officers who would support a coup.

-Immediately after the Allende government came into office, the U.S. sought to place pressure on the Allende government to prevent its consolidation and limit its ability to implement policies contrary to U.S. and hemispheric interests, such as Allende's total nationalization of several U.S. corporations and the copper industry.
+Immediately after the Allende government came into office, Nixon's administration sought to place pressure on it to limit its ability to implement policies contrary to U.S. and hemispheric interests, such as the total nationalization of several U.S. corporations operating in Chile.
 Nixon directed that no new bilateral economic aid commitments be undertaken with the government of Chile.
-The US supported Allende's opponents in Chile during his presidency, intending to encourage either Allende's resignation, his overthrow, or his defeat in the election of 1976.
-The Nixon administration covertly funded independent and non-state media and labor unions.
+The U.S. supported Allende's opponents in Chile during his presidency, intending to encourage either Allende's resignation, his overthrow, or his defeat in the election of 1976.
+The Nixon administration also covertly funded independent and non-state media and labor unions.